 One day, while having a Hemiplegic Migraine, my husband was trying really hard to help me get comfortable.
 This is no easy task since I have no use of my right arm and I can’t talk during the attack.

 “Research suggests that allodynia in migraine results from a process within the brain and spinal cord, which make up the central nervous system.
 Scientists call this process leading to allodynia, central sensitization.
-The process begins when sensory pain nerves, known as nociceptors, react to a sensory signal or stimulus.”
+The process begins when sensory pain nerves, known as nociceptors, react to a sensory signal or stimulus.” – American Migraine Foundation

 There is also research that has shown Allodynia may hinder the effectiveness of Migraine treatments.
 In an article on the Neurology Advisor website, Dr. Richard Lipton says, “Taking Allodynia into account in patients with migraine is essential, as it can provide clues regarding the pathophysiology of migraine and headache progression.
-In addition, there is evidence supporting the notion that Allodynia may predict a patient’s response to migraine treatment…Studies also suggest that Allodynia is a strong predictor of inadequate response to treatment with a number of abortives, including triptans, nonsteroidal anti-inflammatory drugs, opioids and barbiturates.”
+There is evidence supporting the notion that Allodynia may predict a patient’s response to migraine treatment.
+Studies suggest that Allodynia is a strong predictor of inadequate response to treatment with a number of abortives and non-steroidal anti-inflammatory drugs.”

 The American Migraine Foundation states that 80% of Migraine sufferers also experience Allodynia.
 But Migraine is not the only Chronic Illness that shares a connection with this disorder.
 Fibromyalgia, Diabetes and Lupus are just a few other illnesses that can coincide with Allodynia.